 My Notes

-My Approach: In my web searches, I encounter information that’s too surface-level (with bulleted lists of everything), too complicated (research papers), and the third, personal storytelling (found in blogs or social media).
-It’s super engaging, but stories are like trees in a forest.
-We need the science.
-I see my blog as a bit of all three: bullets, science, and stories.
-I hope I’m like you, seeking to deepen understanding of the mysteries of what makes us function/malfunction (or rather, function differently).
+My Approach: My web searches reveal three types of information.
+1) explanatory, but often too surface-level (with bulleted lists of everything), 2) probing, but often too difficult to understand (research papers), and 3) personal storytelling, highly engaging but not generalizable (found in blogs or social media).
+Stories are individual trees in a forest.
+We need the science to see the forest.
+I see my blog as a bit of all three: bullets, science, stories.
+I seek to deepen understanding of the mysteries of what makes us function — or function differently.
 Understanding is a precursor to change, self-improvement, and feeling better about ourselves and our place in the world.

 Topics and Audiences: I try to approach sensitive topics in a humane way and connect with anyone who’s having a hard time, either because of what’s going on within themselves, in a relationship with another, or with being different in an unforgiving world.
-I started with topics related to my sons, but soon mapped out larger terrain on topics that fascinated me — like synesthesia and self-identity formation, the origins of narcissism, or the concept of bipolar vulnerability.
-I also decide against topics that take me down too many rabbit holes.
+I chose topics to start that related to my sons, but soon broadened to topics that held my interest — like synesthesia, self-identity formation, the origins of narcissism, or the concept of bipolar vulnerability.
 I write for concerned parents, spouses, adult children, or anyone curious about why they or someone they love is affected, afflicted, or just different.
-I don’t write for scientists, psychologists, or healthcare experts.

-Advocacy: It’s a national disgrace that not enough resources are available, accessible, and affordable for those suffering from anxiety, mood disorders, learning issues, personality disorders, and being different.
-The world is a tough enough place without being further disadvantaged by untreated or misdiagnosed mental health problems.
+Advocacy: It’s a national disgrace that not enough resources are available, accessible, and affordable for those suffering from mental health conditions or stigmatized by being different.
+The world is a tough enough place without being further disadvantaged by going untreated or, worse, misdiagnosed.
 Excellent care is often private and therefore not covered by insurance.
-Online care is popular but is not always a safe bet — a bad therapist can do more harm than doing nothing.
+Online care is popular but isn’t always safe — a poorly trained therapist can do more harm than doing nothing.
 We need government funding for research and resources.
 We need more attention, care, and humanity.
-I don’t see this at all likely with the current administration, but I do have hope science and policy will come together within my lifetime.
+Change is slow and uneven, but I have hope science and policy will come together within my lifetime.

-Writing: While not a scientist, psychologist, or healthcare expert, I am curious and want to learn as I go.
-I collect, synthesize, and distill information for readers with different levels of interest.
-I won’t use terms, jargon, or theoretical concepts unless they’re clearly defined.
+Writing: While not an expert, I’m curious and want to learn as I go.
+I write for readers with different levels of interest.
+I don’t use terms, jargon, or theoretical concepts unless they’re clearly defined.
 Jargon exists because it’s handy, but it’s also annoying.
 Inevitably, I rely on psych-speak, but I translate what it means on the spot — with more detailed definitions in the accompanying Glossary.
 All writing is original, unless I indicate I’m paraphrasing.

 Complexity of Language: Across all my blog series, I’m careful with language — not to soften reality, but to keep neurological and biological patterns from being mistaken for moral judgments about who a person is or how they behave.
-Language can lead to stigma (see below).
-My aim is to be conscious of the power of language.
+Language can lead to stigma.
+I appreciate the power of language.
 Other examples:

-Synonyms: Worry, concern, stress are lesser forms of anxiety and are loose synonyms.
+• Synonyms: Worry, concern, stress are loose synonyms and milder than anxiety.
 A New York Times article noted, “Worry happens in your mind, stress happens in your body, and anxiety happens in your mind and your body.
 In small doses, worry, stress, and anxiety can be positive forces in our lives.
 But research shows that most of us are too worried, too stressed, and too anxious.”
-I’ll stick with the word anxiety to keep it simple, because the synonyms keep coming:dread, nervous, anxious, tension….
+Synonyms keep coming: dread, nervous, anxious, tension….

-Polysemes: I discovered this as the perfect term for the language issue I need to describe here: a polyseme is a familiar word that carries different meanings depending on context — in this case, mental health.
+• Polysemes: This is a perfect term for the language issue I frequently encounter: a polyseme is a familiar word that carries different meanings depending on context — in this case, science.
 For example, energy in everyday language often means motivation or enthusiasm.
-In psychology, it refers to how activated the brain–body system is (wakefulness, drive, and intensity), not willpower or character.
+In psychology, it refers to how activated the brain–body system is (wakefulness, drive, intensity), not willpower or character.
 Likewise, temperamental commonly implies moodiness, but here it refers to biologically rooted response patterns — how a nervous system reacts to stress, reward, and change — rather than behavior or personality flaws.

 Changing Language: I’m all for changing terminology that’s inherently stigmatizing and prejudicial.
 Terms from the mid-20th century are horrible, but so was the treatment.
 We’ve come a long way.
-But there comes a time when the word police go too far and the writing gets bogged down.
+But there comes a a point where the push for revised language can go too far, and the writing gets bogged down.
 So while I agree, as a writer I can’t always comply.
-I try not to offend, but I’m sure I’ve crossed the line.
-I apologize.
+I try not to offend and apologize if I’ve crossed the line.
 For example:

 • Narcissist, narcissistic, and narcissism are tough words to type — and yet there are no handy shortcuts.
 What I won’t do is repeatedly write person with narcissistic tendencies or something similar.
 I use narcissist to cover anyone on the narcissist spectrum, with context making it clear whether I’m discussing mild or severe conditions.